zladx/zladx.github.io/_posts/2023-03-29-links-awakening-disassembly-progress-report-part-13.md

 The disassembled code has been shiftable for quite a while now.
 That means it is possible to add or remove some code, build the game, and have things still working: all pointer addresses that used to be hardcoded now resolve to the new locations automatically.

-But at the beginning of year 2022, there were still issues with the RAM shiftability: adding, removing or moving some variables in memory would break various things in the game.
+But at the beginning of 2022, there were still issues with the RAM shiftability: adding, removing or moving some variables in memory would break various things in the game.

 Now, after a [good number of fixes](https://github.com/zladx/LADX-Disassembly/issues/409), the RAM is now properly shiftable.